Deutsche Kinemathek Museum of Film and Television

 The architecture and design was amazing, evoking the expressionist style when walking through the early 20th c section.

-Amy - 8 months ago
+Amy - a year ago

 Great collection of historical Items related to film and television production.
 This Museum is in process of moving and we all should look forward to their new incarnation.